-1. Palestinian Refugees and Internally Displaced Persons: Demographics of Displacement
+1. Demographics of Displacement

 Q1.1 Who is a Palestinian Refugee?

-Without an explicit protection mandate, UNRWA’s provisions are limited and do not include the full panoply of international protection.
+Without an explicit protection mandate, UNRWA’s provisions are limited and do not include the full breadth of international protection.
 The lack of an explicit protection mandate for Palestinian refugees has received only periodic attention from the international community, usually in the aftermath of notable crises, and for limited periods of time or scope.